Susan Berget: Exons and splice sites

 After establishing her own laboratory, Berget began work investigating the deeper features of RNA splicing and how introns and exons are processed and what biochemical mechanisms are involved.
 Using uridine triphosphate marked with a radioisotope, her lab was able to produce multiple radioactive RNA substrates for study each week, along with using HeLa cells to obtain nuclear DNA extracts.
 This led her to develop an exon definition model that explained how different splice sites allowed for cellular communication between one exon location and the others in a sequence during RNA transcription, making the sites dependent on each other.
-In the late 1980's, she found that by destroying specific snurps involved in splicing, she could prevent the process from happening at all.
+In the late 1980s, she found that by destroying specific snurps involved in splicing, she could prevent the process from happening at all.

 Berget's lab proposed in a 1990 paper that for organisms with longer stretches of introns between each exon, such as vertebrates, that there must be some other system capable of identifying the exon sequences themselves.
 The paper noted that the existence of a downstream splicing location was necessary for an upstream intron to be spliced, giving credence to some sort of recognition complex of proteins.
 They expanded, in 1998, on the mechanisms of differential splicing choices, such as between the pre-mRNA for calcitonin versus CGRP, by showing that there is some sort of "splicing factor" that binds to the splicing site in order to cause polyadenylation upstream of that binding location.